qiuxintao101/cobra/docs/tutorials.rst

   DEseq2 by default normalizes all samples by total reads in the read count table.
 In contrast, in the GR ChIP-seq experiment, samples treated with 50nM dexamethasone exhibit much greater GR binding and the FRiP score is higher than samples treated with 0.5nM (9.3 vs 0.9).
 Therefore, DESeq2’s normalization method decreases the peak intensity in the 0.5nM treated samples because the FRiP scores are higher in the 50nM sample resulting in false positive differential peaks.
 In *CoBRA*, we use a scaling factor dependent on the sequencing depth of each sample.
 This eliminates the false positive downregulated peaks called by DESeq2 using the default scaling factor.

-  However, normalizaiton by default DESeq2 method is still included as an option in our pipeline, see :ref:`parameter_nor_method` for detail.
+  However, normalizaiton by default DESeq2 method is still included as an option in our pipeline, see :ref:`parameter_norm_method` for detail.

   .. figure:: ./tutorial_figures/1_maplot.png
       :scale: 50 %